Stop telling constituents they're wrong

 MGP made a little video for Democratic Wins Media, in which she says a constituent who worked at a daycare told her about the banana-peeling restriction, so she decided to look into it.
 “Licensing officials and regulators told me, No, no, she just doesn't understand the rules.
 She must have misinterpreted the law.
 Her manager is lying to her.
 But I kept pushing and eventually confirmed that, yeah, she was right.
 They would have needed to install like, six more sinks before they could legally serve fresh fruit.”
 First of all, huge kudos to MGP (and her staff, presumably) for actually looking into it, and not just giving up when officials told her she was wrong.

-Personally, I side with MGP.
+I side with MGP.
 Read the regs and you can absolutely see how complying with them to allow for banana peeling could become prohibitively costly.
 But the debate of whether they are pro-fruit or anti-fruit misses the point.
-If daycares end up serving bags of chips to their kids instead of bananas, that’s the impact they’ve had.
-The fact that you could, in theory, blame all sorts of folks for misinterpreting the regs, or applying them too strictly, or doesn’t matter.
+If daycares end up serving bags of chips instead of bananas, that’s the impact they’ve had.
+Maybe you could blame all sorts of folks for misinterpreting the regs, or applying them too strictly, or maybe you couldn’t.
+It doesn’t matter.
 This happens all the time in government, where policy makers and policy enforcers insist that the negative effects of the words they write don’t matter because that’s not how they intended them.

 I’m sorry, but they do matter.
 In fact, the impact – separate from the intent – is all that really matters.
 And when leaders of all stripes get this wrong, they are doing exactly what MGP accuses them of doing: